ruby0x1/openfl-simple-particles/README.md

 ##Usage :

-- Copy the particles/ folder into your source folder.
+- Copy the particles/ folder into your source folder. **OR**
+- haxelib git this repository
+- Will add to haxelib when more tested

 - Create a new particle system,
 - `var system : ParticleSystem = new ParticleSystem( new flash.geom.Point() );`
 - Add an emitter